Gabbyogunbiyi/Project_PowerPlatform/README.md

 Microsoft Power Platform provides a comprehensive solution to address the company's current issues and inefficiencies through automation, real-time analytics, data centralization, and data management.

- **Microsoft Power Platform** provides a comprehensive solution to address these inefficiencies through automation, data centralization, and real-time analytics.

 ### 1. Power BI – Enhanced Data Insights
 - **Problem**: Alison Manufacturing struggles with visibility into its operations, leading to poor decision-making and inefficient processes.